Interconnection Standards

 Level 1 Interconnection

-Level 1 interconnection applies to inverter-based systems with a maximum nameplate capacity of 10 kilowatts (kW).
+Level 1 interconnection applies to inverter-based systems with a maximum nameplate capacity of 25 kilowatts-AC; these systems can be paired with energy storage systems no larger than 25 kW-AC.
 These systems must comply with the IEEE 1547 and UL 1741 standards and other applicable standards.
-Liability insurance with a single occurrence limit of $300,000 is required at the customer's expense.

 Level 2 Interconnection

-Level 2 interconnection applies to systems with a maximum capacity of 2 MW.
 These systems must comply with the IEEE 1547 and UL 1741 standards and must be connected to a portion of the distribution system that is subject to the utility's tariff.
 There are specific limitations on a single system's potential impact and the aggregate potential impact on the grid.
 If a proposed interconnection fails one of the various screening tests, the customer-generator may need to pay for a supplemental review by the utility.
-Liability insurance with a single occurrence limit of $1,000,000 is required for systems above 10 kW and up to 500 kW at the customer's expense.
-Systems above 500 kW and up to 2 MW must carry a $2,000,000 insurance policy.

 Level 3 Interconnection